 Just before turnover is considered by many muskie anglers as a prime time to catch the big ones as well as a couple of weeks after it occurs.
-Regardless of when you fish during the fall, my personal experience in trying to catch muskie – and I’m definitely an “amateur” muskie angler – is that the months of September, October. and even ultra-chilly November, is definitely the best time to troll for muskie and be successful.
+Regardless of when you fish during the fall, my personal experience in trying to catch muskie – and I’m definitely an “amateur” muskie angler – is that the months of September, and October even ultra-chilly November, are definitely the best times to troll for muskie and be successful.

 The technique I like to use is to troll close to shore in shallow waters.
-During the fall, I also increase the speed I’m trolling at – I prefer a consistent speed of around 5 to 7 knots depending on conditions – you can go faster if you a trolling long weed lines or lakes with mud bottoms.
-I troll rocky structure close to the shore.
-Note: the term “know before you go” is important to protect your lower unit, so carefully study the shoreline structure that you plan to troll before you troll it so you know when to turn-out to avoid the big rocks that will eliminate your lower unit.
+During the fall, I also increase the speed I’m trolling at – I prefer a consistent speed of around 5 to 7 knots depending on conditions – you can go faster if you a trolling along weed lines or lakes with mud bottoms.
+I troll a rocky structure close to the shore.
+Note: the term “know before you go” is important to protect your lower unit, so carefully study the shoreline structure that you plan to troll before you troll it so you know when to turn out to avoid the big rocks that will eliminate your lower unit.
 I must admit, while I have not lost a lower unit fishing this way, I have damaged my prop so be careful.
-The usual depths I troll at during the fall is in the 7 to 10 foot range close to shore, but some anglers prefer even shallower water – I don’t have the guts or money to do that, though!
+The usual depths I troll at during the fall are in the 7 to 10-foot range close to shore, but some anglers prefer even shallower water – I don’t have the guts or money to do that, though!